-- A. Consolidate, build and promote a comprehensive economic development, outreach and continuing education office, ACCESS Radford. - Offer competency-based education (CBE) programs to non-traditional adult learners in the Commonwealth of Virginia and beyond to prepare them for employment or advancement in current and future job markets. - 2.
-Create and operate a university consortium that provides technical assistance and research expertise to local and regional governments and to economic development groups and alliances. - 3.
+- A. Consolidate, build and promote a comprehensive economic development, outreach and continuing education office, ACCESS Radford. - Offer competency-based education (CBE) programs to non-traditional adult learners in the Commonwealth of Virginia and beyond to prepare them for employment or advancement in current and future job markets. - Create and operate a university consortium that provides technical assistance and research expertise to local and regional governments and to economic development groups and alliances. - 3.
 Partner with local and state agencies to harness state and federal funds for economic and workforce development.

-- Engage the university community in supporting downtown revitalization, business development, workforce development, community support programs and recreation and tourism opportunities. - B. Establish an Appalachian Community Outreach Institute (centered in Abingdon) to improve the health, vitality and economic sustainability of Southwest Virginia communities, while connecting Radford University with these communities. - In the area of education, foster literacy and adult education programs; competency-based and online program options; interdisciplinary teamteaching; and degree and certificate options in a variety of disciplines. - 2.
-In the area of economic development and diversification, help build entrepreneurial and technology support; foster incubators, microlending and investment strategies and funds; partner with other institutions of higher education for initiatives when possible; develop partnerships, cooperatives and internships; and contribute to overall workforce development.
+- 4. Engage the university community in supporting downtown revitalization, business development, workforce development, community support programs and recreation and tourism opportunities. - B. Establish an Appalachian Community Outreach Institute (centered in Abingdon) to improve the health, vitality and economic sustainability of Southwest Virginia communities, while connecting Radford University with these communities. - In the area of education, foster literacy and adult education programs; competency-based and online program options; interdisciplinary teamteaching; and degree and certificate options in a variety of disciplines. - 2.
+In the area of economic development and diversification, help build entrepreneurial and

 - 3. In the area of health and wellness, including physical, oral and behavioral health prevention and treatment, assist with issues related to drug abuse, homecare for the aging population, childcare and diet and nutrition; and contribute to the efforts of community organizations. - 4.
-Help develop a think tank/research hub/archive to support grant development and funding; GIS (geographic information system) work; health initiatives; community-based research and needs assessments; and development of an oral history archive.
+Help develop a think tank/research hub/archive to support grant development and funding; GIS (geographic information system) work; health initiatives; community-based research and needs assessments; and developm@rage ar6raf 271 history archive.